Green-Hat-fd/portfolio/about.md

 ### &emsp; Hobbies

 Art is always been an hobby of mine, especially pixel-art, of which I can say <!-- I know a bit about it -->.
-You can find some of my art on my [Bluesky](https://hatmadeofgreen.bsky.social) or [Twitter](https://twitter.com/hatmadeofgreen) accounts
+You can find some of my art on my Straw.Page [Art page](https://greenhat.straw.page/myart), but also  on my [Bluesky](https://hatmadeofgreen.bsky.social) or [Twitter](https://twitter.com/hatmadeofgreen) accounts

 I usually enjoy to translate some English text or songs in Italian in my free time, keeping it up with the prosody/metre while trying to maintain the original meaning at the same time. <!-- Ho iniziato a farlo per __ --> I started doing this to better understand the English language and some music theory, and so it became a recurring hobby of mine.